 - Order a copy of your firm's credit report at least annually and look for unauthorized applications, unfamiliar credit accounts, credit inquiries, defaults and any delinquencies that you were unaware of.

-Tips for Preventing Phone Fraud
+Preventing Phone Fraud

 Many thieves use the telephone to commit fraud.
 These criminals are looking for unsuspecting individuals who will give them important information, like Social Security numbers, dates of birth, credit card numbers, or bank account numbers.
 Once they have critical company information, they use it to make fraudulent purchases, obtain credit, or to access bank accounts.